TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/dialogs/images_gui.md

 should detect that some images are missing from their original locations on the disk.
 Worry not, no information is lost when this happens.
 A list with all missing images should appear above all other image entries.

-You can simply restore the file to its original location and press "Re-check existence" again to let the editor notice that the file is already there.
+On your filesystem, restore the file to its original location.
+Then, in the editor, press "Re-check existence" to let the editor notice that the file is already there.
 Alternatively, simply point the editor to a new path and you'll be good to go.
 The properties will be left untouched.